 Aultman volunteers enjoy the benefits of free parking in the covered deck, free cafeteria meals after working four hours and recognition events.
 You can choose to volunteer in a specific area such as The Shoppes, the Aultman Blood Center bloodmobile - or you can serve as a lobby greeter.
 You can also "float" to different departments around the hospital.
 Volunteer opportunities are also available at Aultman North, West, Woodlawn, Carrollton and the Center for Pain Management.
 Check out the Volunteer Services brochure for more information.

 To fill out an application form, click here.
 Once your application is received, Volunteer Coordinator Lee Kenny will contact you to set up an interview.
 All applicants then must complete required health and safety tests and receive a background screening.
 In addition, all volunteers must turn in a signed physician release form prior to their first day of volunteering.
-For more information, call 330-363-6368.
+For more information, please email the volunteer office by clicking here.

 Aultman Hospital offers high school students the opportunity to volunteer over the summer months during their school break.
 The program runs 10 weeks and students are assigned to age-appropriate volunteer jobs throughout the hospital and affiliate medical sites.